-“AntiFraud service key is expired” notification to orders department : This option allows you to specify whether you wish an email notification to be sent to the store’s Orders department when your Antifraud module subscription key expires.
+“AntiFraud service key is expired” notification to orders department : This option allows you to specify whether you wish an email notification to be sent to the store’s Orders department when your Antifraud addon subscription key expires.

 Submit the settings when you are done.